About Us

 You will learn how to address functional imbalances within the brain using your existing techniques; but you will also be shown new treatment interventions, such as fast-stretch adjusting, coupled-motion adjusting, vestibular stimulation, as well as various physical and mental exercises which are designed to activate different regions of the brain.
 Our seminars will provide you with a better understanding of the deeper causes of pain and dysfunction, allowing you to tailor your treatment more closely to the individual patient.

-You will gain a better appreciation of how what you do works (or in some instances doesn’t work), and on a broader scale why chiropractic and manual therapy in general are so successful for the majority of patients.
+You will gain a better appreciation of how what you do works (or in some instances doesn’t work), and on a broader scale why manual therapy is so successful for the majority of patients.

 Functional neurological testing skills will help you in your assessment of new patients; but they are also an invaluable quick and simple means of pre- and post-testing to objectively evaluate the effectiveness of your treatments – patients like it a lot when they swayed on Romberg’s before treatment, but stood perfectly still after.

 All seminars will be interactive with numerous practical sessions throughout the day to develop your newly learnt clinical skills.
 Delegate numbers are limited to ensure that each individual receives sufficient attention during the practicals.
+For online seminars, video demonstrations, question and answer sessions as well as quizzes will make for a practically-focused interactive course.
 Practitioners and students of all regulated manual therapy disciplines are welcome.

 Our Speakers: